lostyawolfer/trident/readme.md

     - blockExplosionDropDecay = false
     - doInsomnia = false
     - playersNetherPortalDefaultDelay = 20
+- hostile monsters mobcap is at 40 (using carpet mod)
 - worldborder is at 50k / -50k in all directions in all dimensions
 - everyone's first spawn is random within said border (instead of everyone spawning in the same place)
 - everyone's health is displayed under nickname and also in tab